psychemedia/storytelling-notes/john_barleycorn.md

 The Taylor comes in.

-And I shall never be sorry if you either hang, drown, or behead him ; for I am sure he has been the greatest enemy to me for many years past, for as I never loved him so I never cared for his company, and I always loved Master Wheat better than Sir John Barleycorn, yet one time as I was coming home from my work I espied Sir John and two or three good fellows quarrelling, I skipped among them thinking to make them good firends; for why, thought I, should neighbours fall out; but as soon as Sir John saw me take my neighbour's part, he straitway began to quarrel with me and gave me such a thump on the teeth that I fell backwards, and all bewrayed me, broke both my elbows and my yardwand. nay, worse than that, the very same day me wife met with him, and he like an ill-conditioned knave, abused her, insomuch that she learned of him some of his mischievous tricks, and came home so drunk, that though she could scarecely stand, she beat my back and sides blue.
+And I shall never be sorry if you either hang, drown, or behead him ; for I am sure he has been the greatest enemy to me for many years past, for as I never loved him so I never cared for his company, and I always loved Master Wheat better than Sir John Barleycorn, yet one time as I was coming home from my work I espied Sir John and two or three good fellows quarrelling, I skipped among them thinking to make them good friends; for why, thought I, should neighbours fall out; but as soon as Sir John saw me take my neighbour's part, he straitway began to quarrel with me and gave me such a thump on the teeth that I fell backwards, and all bewrayed me, broke both my elbows and my yardwand. nay, worse than that, the very same day me wife met with him, and he like an ill-conditioned knave, abused her, insomuch that she learned of him some of his mischievous tricks, and came home so drunk, that though she could scarcely stand, she beat my back and sides blue.
 Nay, she has now got the way so perfect that I am perswaded she will never leave it; and therefore by my consent you shall put him to the same death that many of my enemies have been put to, that is to snap off his head.

 Mr Wheatley.

 Head him, aye hang him too if you please, you shall have my consent, for I am sure he doth deserve it; for I am certain he doth daily and hourly abuse me.
 I am sure I have been a man that hath oftentimes been highly esteemed both with Lords, Knights and Squires, and none could please him so well as James Wheatley the baker.
-But now the case is altered, Sir John Barelycron is the man that is highly esteemed in every place.
-I am still but plain james Wheatleym, and he is now Sir John Barleycorn in every one's mouth, though he has undone many an honest man in England; for the company of Sir John Barleycorn I can prove it to be true, has sorely caused many a man to waste and consume all that ever he had, and more if he can but get it.
+But now the case is altered, Sir John Barleycorn is the man that is highly esteemed in every place.
+I am still but plain James Wheatley, and he is now Sir John Barleycorn in every one's mouth, though he has undone many an honest man in England; for the company of Sir John Barleycorn I can prove it to be true, has sorely caused many a man to waste and consume all that ever he had, and more if he can but get it.
 Nay, he hath caused many a man to sell house and land, and all that ever he had to maintain riot with Sir John Barleycorn.
-Nay, when men have done all that ever they can, sold all, spent all, and left nothing, yet the fancy they bear to Sir John Barleycorn makes them to rob and steal for money to maintainthemselves in his company.
+Nay, when men have done all that ever they can, sold all, spent all, and left nothing, yet the fancy they bear to Sir John Barleycorn makes them to rob and steal for money to maintain themselves in his company.
 Nay robbing and stealing will not serve sometimes but they will kill and slay, murdering one another for money to keep Sir John Barelycorn company till at last the hangman gets part of them.
 And this Sir John Barleycorn is the great foundation of all this mischief, and therefore he dereves to lose his head.

 Old Noll and Old Nick the Judges.